VilleKylmamaa/Distributed-Systems-Project/README.md

 If you kill all the load balancer nodes, the frontend client will not be able to connect to an application server.
 The frontend client will attempt to contact each load balancer 3 times, before giving up after they all timeout.

-You may observe the application server and load balancer UI's update as you stop and restart nodes.
+You may observe the application server and load balancer UIs update as you stop and restart nodes.

 ![App server and LB UI](./_Documentation/Images/app_server_lb_ui.png)